kudrom/lupulo/docs/layout_language.rst

 ===============

-As said before throughout the documentation, one of the core concepts in m3dpi_ui are the layouts the user writes to define the web page.
+As said before throughout the documentation, one of the core concepts in lupulo are the layouts the user writes to define the web page.

 A layout is an object that the frontend passes to a widget when it's going to be constructed.
 The main responsibility of a layout is to let the widget know what